rgreenblatt/i3-vim-focus/README.md

 bindsym $mod+l exec "i3-vim-focus right"
 ```

-Finally, this project needs to be installed as a vim plugin using
+Finally, this project needs to be installed as a vim plugin.
-something like pathogen.